openmc-dev/openmc/docs/source/usersguide/input.rst

   :rotation:
     If the cell is filled with a universe, this element specifies the angles in degrees about the x, y, and z axes that the filled universe should be rotated.
-Should be given as three real numbers.For example, if you wanted to rotate the filled universe by 90 degrees about the z-axis, the cell element would look something like:
+Should be given as three real numbers.
+For example, if you wanted to rotate the filled universe by 90 degrees about the z-axis, the cell element would look something like:

     .. code-block:: xml